Dynamo Dresden

 Sportgemeinschaft Dynamo Dresden e.V., commonly known as SG Dynamo Dresden or Dynamo Dresden, is a German association football club based in Dresden, Saxony.
 They were founded on 12 April 1953 as a club affiliated with the East German police and became one of the most popular and successful clubs in East German football, winning eight league titles.
+The club is known for its dedicated fan culture of Dynamo Ultras, and elaborate choreographs.

 After the reunification of Germany, Dynamo played four seasons in the top division, Bundesliga, from 1991 to 1995, but have since drifted between the second and fourth tiers.
-The club was relegated from the 2.
-Bundesliga to the 3.
-Liga at the end of the 2019–20 season, but earned immediate promotion back to the 2.
-Bundesliga by winning the 2020–21 3.
-Liga.
-Although the club's badge is predominantly red, they use gold and black as their home colours, derived from the official city flag and coat of arms of the city of Dresden.
+The club competes in the 2.
+Bundesliga, the second division of German Football following promotion in the 2024–25 season.

+The club's traditional uniform colours are gold and black, derived from the official city flag and the coat of arms of the city of Dresden.